lydialawli/Evok/README.md

 - Imagine you want to keep the history of your __child's growth__ in many different aspects, you can:
 >- keep track of his physical aspect through images
 >- write a diary of the child (using text input)
+>- Review all the history, in a organised and coherent way
+>- And so on...

+Evok is agnostic to what the app is used for.